For the dead do not remember you.

 “Naval intelligence was a desk job in Saigon.
-Very soft duty.”
+Very quiet duty.”

 “But you were in combat during the Tet Offensive.
 I’ve seen the decorations, Vince.”

 “That wasn’t combat, dear.
 Just a big street fight.
 And the Navy was giving out medals afterward to anyone who survived the assault.
 Mrs. Crocker’s lawyer – the one that referred her to our agency – was my commanding officer.
 Captain Porter.
 Now there was a hero.
 I owe him…big time.
 And I’m sure we both don’t blame Ben for trying to stay out of that war.
 No one should have gone.
 It was one very bad party.”

 What he didn’t have to say was that a man did not have to serve in Southeast Asia to have “a Nam experience.”
 Ben may have had his own in version in Honolulu, and he might still be paying the price.

-The next morning Vince is up with the sun.
+The next morning St. Peter is up with the sun.
 His apartment has eastern exposure, and is filled with light.
 Vestiges of fog remain close to the ground, but this promises to be a pleasant autumn day…what San Franciscans call their “real summer.”